EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 }
 ```

-NOTE: In Chinese environment, the default line space is 1.3 times as long as the **font size**.
+In article class, the default factor is 1; whereas in **ctex** package, the default factor is 1.3.

 Package **setspace** provides some commands to define space line easily.